 Extraordinary Africa>Tanzania>Ngorongoro Crater>Entamanu

-If there’s one thing that’s pretty magical about the Ngorongoro Crater, it’s the view, but until now, the safari camps on the rim haven’t really benefited from it.
+If there’s one thing that’s pretty magical about the Ngorongoro Crater, it’s the view, but until now, the smaller camps and lodges on the rim haven’t really benefited from it.
 Well, Entamanu makes up for all of that.
-As a smaller tented camp, it’s an incredibly peaceful and remote spot, away from the larger busy lodges on the crater rim, and only half an hour down a (bumpy-ish) track into the crater itself.
+As a smaller character lodge, it’s an incredibly peaceful and remote spot, away from the larger busy lodges on the crater rim, and only half an hour down a (bumpy-ish) track into the crater itself.

 What’s Entamanu like?

-Entamanu itself has just six tents tucked away in the acacia forest on the exclusive “wild side” of the Ngorongoro Crater where there are few other visitors.
-Tents are up on little wooden platforms, which helps to maximise the views of the crater- they’re ensuite and the décor is very natural feeling, in keeping with this rather wild and elemental spot.
-There are also two family tents (two tents linked by a shared bathroom).
-Up here with the wind and the views and the sun it’s been a challenge to blend in effortlessly and create shelter from the elements, but there are down duvets and heaters in the room, and fires crackling in the mess tents to keep them warm at night.
-Being at this altitude can sometimes be pretty windy, and sometimes rather chilly, but when you’re in one of the only spots on earth where you can see sunrise over the Ngorongoro Crater, and sunset over the Serengeti, we reckon it’s worth it!
+Entamanu itself has just seven cottages tucked away in the acacia forest on the exclusive “wild side” of the Ngorongoro Crater where there are few other visitors.
+Over here with the wind, the views and the sun, it’s been a challenge to blend in effortlessly and create shelter from the elements, but they’ve done a fabulous job.
+There are down duvets and heaters in the room, big verandahs to admire the stunning views of the crater and fires crackling in the mess tents to keep guests warm at night.
+Being at this altitude can sometimes be pretty windy, but when you’re in one of the only spots on earth where you can see sunrise over the Ngorongoro Crater, and sunset over the Serengeti, we reckon it’s worth it!

 What can I do at Entamanu?